TaikiShuttle/SI507/README.md

 # SI507
-SI 507 offered by UMSI in 22FA
+SI 507 Intermediate Programming offered by UMSI in 22FA.